-(a): If the swing phase cannot be initiated, adjust the switching threshold for deactivating stance phase flexion resistance in very small increments (max.
-15°).
-Do not further reduce the switching threshold value after the appropriate setting is found.

-- Adjust the settings first at normal walking speed, then with short, quick steps and finally with long, fast steps. - ▶ @+@+@: Adjust all settings in small increments (max.
+- ► Subsequently, decrease the switching threshold in especially small increments (max.
+15°) until the swing phase can be initiated.
+Do not further reduce the switching threshold value after the appropriate setting is found. - Adjust the settings first at normal walking speed, then with short, quick steps and finally with long, fast steps. - ▶ a+@+æ: Adjust all settings in small increments (max.
 15°). - Check the effect on the gait pattern after each change. - Adjust the swing phase flexion resistance so the lower leg of the prosthesis does not swing through too far in dorsal position and reaches full extension in time for the next heel strike. - ► CAUTION!
 3: Adjust the swing phase extension resistance so the prosthetic knee joint does not swing too hard against the extension stop but reaches full extension in time for the next heel strike.
 After making adjustments (1 - especially for settings in the range marked with!), test the settings while walking with support (e.g. between parallel bars) at different walking speeds, because the switching threshold may have been changed so that stance phase flexion resistance is deactivated under heel load.
 In this case, increase the switching threshold setting clockwise correspondingly.

-28: (3: Walking down ramps)
+28: 3: Walking down ramps